Elizabeth's CONTACT: email@example.com

-Elizabeth Searle writes fiction and scripts.
+Elizabeth writes fiction and scripts.
 She was born in PA and grew up in SC, KY and AZ.
-Her father wrote hundreds of published Letters to the Editor as well as a column in his local paper, giving Elizabeth her passion for politics.
+Her father wrote hundreds of published Letters to the Editor, giving Elizabeth her passion for politics.
 Her mother was a Librarian who loved both books and theater, two of Elizabeth's creative passions.
 Elizabeth started writing with her sister, in the wilds of South Carolina, where the two 'broadcast' (on walkie talkies) a radio Soap Opera called 'What A Way to Live.'
 Her first publication came when she was 18 and had a short story accepted by the national magazine Redbook.
 After graduating from Oberlin College, Elizabeth worked for several years in Special Education, first at a state Institution and later at schools for Autistic students.
 Her experiences shaped her earliest published short stories.

 After years of happily writing fiction, including multiple books, Elizabeth returned to her first love of script-writing in 2006.
 Elizabeth's and Michael Teoli's Rock Opera, TONYA & NANCY THE ROCK OPERA-- as well as her and Abigail Al-Doory Cross’ opera, TONYA AND NANCY: THE OPERA-- have been produced multiple times to widespread media coverage.
 Two short films produced from Elizabeth's work have screened at Festivals.
 Elizabeth has several feature film scripts in development.
-I'LL SHOW YOU MINE, a feature film she co-wrote, is forthcoming as a Duplass Brothers Production film in 2021.
+I'LL SHOW YOU MINE, a feature film she co-wrote, is a Duplass Brothers Production film, released in 2022.

 Elizabeth continues to write fiction as well as scripts, most recently her novels WE GOT HIM and GIRL HELD IN HOME.
 Her previous books are CELEBRITIES IN DISGRACE, a novella and stories; A FOUR-SIDED BED, a novel nominated for an American Library Association Book Award and in development as a feature film; MY BODY TO YOU, a story collection that won the Iowa Short Fiction Prize, judged by James Salter.
 Elizabeth's theater works have drawn national and worldwide media attention.